Preparing for the Akamai internship

-This page has information for individuals who have been confirmed acceptance into the Akamai Program (have received an offer and have returned signed agreement and other acceptance documents).
-This page does not include information needed for interns once the program has begun, which will be provided when the program begins.
+This page has information for applicants with formal project offers into the Akamai Program (have received an offer and have returned signed agreement and other acceptance documents).

 The following tasks need to be completed soon after acceptance into the program:

-• Headshot photo: Please send a portrait of yourself to AKAMAI-admin@ucsc.edu.
-Please choose a picture that is professional and appropriate to be published on our website.
+1. Headshot photo: Please send a portrait of yourself to AKAMAI-admin@ucsc.edu.
+Please choose a picture that is professional and appropriate to be published on our website.Ā

-• Emergency contact form: Please complete this important form capturing your emergency contact information and other health or dietary details needed to provide you with a safe and comfortable experience.
+3. Emergency contact form: Please complete this important form capturing your emergency contact information and other health or dietary details needed to provide you with a safe and comfortable experience.
 This information is also needed to book your travel to the program.
-Form link is sent via email.
+Form link provided in the acceptance letter.

 WHAT TO EXPECT DURING THE INTERNSHIP: Program overview of each component

-All interns must register for the UH Hilo course ASTR275 as a part of participating in the Akamai Summer Internship.
+All interns must register for the UH Hilo course ASTR275 as a part of participating in the Akamai Summer Internship.Ā

 • Cost of course registration is covered by Akamai.

-• Details on how to register will be provided.
+• Instructructions on how to register will be provided.

 Akamai staff secure and cover the costs of furnished housing for interns that need it for the duration of the technical project.
 Checking-in after the PREP course, checking-out after the final Symposium.